polkadot-developers/polkadot-docs/polkadot-protocol/architecture/system-chains/coretime.md

 - **Interlacing Regions** - using the [`interlace`](https://paritytech.github.io/polkadot-sdk/master/pallet_broker/pallet/dispatchables/fn.interlace.html){target=\_blank} dispatchable, interlacing regions allows a core to have alternative-compute strategies.
 Whereas partitioned regions are non-overlappable, interlaced regions overlap because multiple tasks may utilize a single core in an alternating manner

-For more information regarding these mechanisms, visit the Coretime page on the Polkadot Wiki: [Introduction to Agile Coretime](https://wiki.polkadot.network/docs/learn-agile-coretime){target=\_blank}.
+For more information regarding these mechanisms, visit the coretime page on the Polkadot Wiki: [Introduction to Agile Coretime](https://wiki.polkadot.network/docs/learn-agile-coretime){target=\_blank}.

 ## On Demand Coretime

-At this writing, on-demand coretime is currently deployed on the relay chain and will eventually be deployed to the coretime chain.
+At this writing, on-demand coretime is currently deployed on the relay chain and will eventually be deployed to the Coretime chain.
 On-demand coretime allows parachains (previously known as parathreads) to utilize available cores per block.

-The coretime chain also handles Coretime sales, details of which can be found on the Polkadot Wiki: [Agile Coretime: Coretime Sales](https://wiki.polkadot.network/docs/learn-agile-coretime#coretime-sales){target=\_blank}.
+The Coretime chain also handles coretime sales, details of which can be found on the Polkadot Wiki: [Agile Coretime: Coretime Sales](https://wiki.polkadot.network/docs/learn-agile-coretime#coretime-sales){target=\_blank}.

-## What's Next?
+## Where to Go Next

 - Learn about [Agile Coretime](https://wiki.polkadot.network/docs/learn-agile-coretime#introduction-to-agile-coretime){target=\_blank} on the Polkadot Wiki